alexh148/student-directory/README.md

 # Student Directory #

-The student directory script allows you to manage the list of students enrolled at Villians Academy.
+The student directory Ruby script allows you to manage the list of students enrolled at Villians Academy.
+This Command Line application was created as part of the Makers Academy pre-course.

 ## How to use ##